djwrisley/DHS/_pages/materialsS26.md

 There will be installation of some software and/or signups in online platforms in order to complete the exercises for the hands-on labs.
 Students will be provided with tutorials for such installation.

+For example

-We will explore OpenStreetMap, for which an [account](https://www.openstreetmap.org/user/new) is useful.
-We will make use of [Visual Studio Code](https://code.visualstudio.com/download), as well as a number of web-based tools.
-You will also be assigned access to [Posit Cloud](https://posit.cloud/) for computational notebooks within a few weeks.
+- we will explore OpenStreetMap, for which an [account](https://www.openstreetmap.org/user/new) is useful
+- we will make use of [Visual Studio Code](https://code.visualstudio.com/download).
+- you will also be assigned access to [Posit Cloud](https://posit.cloud/) for computational notebooks within a few weeks.
 If you are familiar with [RStudio](https://posit.co/downloads/) and already have it downloaded, you can download the notebooks and use them on your own machine.
 For beginners, I recommend the cloud based version.
+- we will work with an older standalone software you can install on your own laptop, QGIS.
-These resources are all at no cost to you.
+- These resources are all at no cost to you.

 ## Optional Background reading in Digital Humanities: